TensorBlast/Text-EGM/README_dual_path.md

 This provides a comprehensive view of what signal components (in both domains) are most important for the model's predictions.

+## Commands for Finetuning and Counterfactual Analysis

+### Step 1: Finetuning on Masked Signal

+As we are working only with Afib patients and this ablation is focused on interpolation, we finetune either BigBird or LongFormer versions of the DualECGModel without any augmentation:

+`python train_dual_path.py --mask 0.75 --batch 4 --lr 0.0001 --epochs 2 --dry-run --model long`

+### Step 2: Evaluation

+To evaluate and save visualizations of the test data:
+`python inference_dual_path.py --batch 1 --checkpoint <checkpoint_name>  --save_visualizations`

+### Step 3: Visualization of Integrated Gradients
+This step uses integrated gradients for feature attribution (which provides a more detailed understanding of which parts of the signal contribute most to predictions)
+After finetuning, you'll need to run the visualization scripts with the counterfactual flag (--CF) enabled and different augmentation strategies.
+Here's how to do it for each counterfactual mode:

+TA (for TS and LF use --TS and --LF flags, Note: TA + TS can be combined)

+`python visualize/dual_domain_viz.py --model long --checkpoint <checkpoint_name> --TA --CF --output_dir ./cf_analysis/ta_only`

 ## Further Work

 Potential extensions to this approach include: